 11. Identity management integration and Single Sign On

-One of the greatest features is that firewalls allow you to integrate with single sign on platforms, either directly or via a RADIUS (Remote Authentication Dial-In User Service) server.
-A RADIUS server is a networking protocol that features centralised autentication, authorisation, and accounting management for users who connect and use a network service.
+One of the greatest features is that firewalls allow you to integrate with single sign-on platforms, either directly or via a RADIUS (Remote Authentication Dial-In User Service) server.
+A RADIUS server is a networking protocol that features centralised authentication, authorisation, and accounting management for users who connect and use a network service.

 If you have an environment where cyber security is paramount and you are controlling your users by department, function, or even site, then integrating their access into group management and SSO cuts down the administrative overhead.